Chemish21/Task-Tracker/README.md

   delete:  delete a task.
 Provide the id number of the task to be deleted.
-  example: delete 2, this would delete the task with an id of 2
+  example: delete 2

   update:  update a tasks description.
 Provide id number of desired task and then write new description.
-  example: update 1 "Buy Clothes", if "Buy Groceries" was id 1 it is now "Buy Clothes"
+  example: update 1 "Buy Clothes"

   mark:  marks a tasks status.
 The options are todo, in-progress, and done.
 Must provide id of task and then write desired mark.
-  example: mark 1 "todo", if "Buy Clothes" is id 1 then the task now has the marked status of "todo".
+  example: mark 1 "todo"

   list:  Displays a task or tasks.
 Tasks can be listed individually with '-id' or all with '-a'.
 Note with '-id' you must provide the id of desired task.
 Tasks can also be listed by status with '-d' for finished tasks,